-The majority of articles written about getting and keeping chickens start with “Buy your chicks”, and describe the pros and cons of hatchery vs. feed store and hatchery vs. other hatchery.
+The majority of articles written about getting and keeping chickens start with “Buy your chicks”, and describe the pros and cons of hatchery vs. feed store and hatchery vs. another hatchery.
 Of course, you have to start somewhere, so for your FIRST round of chickens, this is the first step.
 Find chicks and purchase them.

 If meat birds for yourself and for sale to others are what you are raising, they have a very limited lifespan before becoming a block on the food pyramid, and a lot of people prefer the breeds that are specifically used as dinner—Cornish X being the most popular.
 For a large amount of meat in a short amount of time, they really can’t be beat.

-If, however, your goal as a small homesteader is to have a flock of chickens for both meat and eggs, there are a number of “dual purpose” breeds in an amazing array of colors (and that lay eggs in an amazing array of colors), and a lot of these birds have the added advantage of being prone to broodiness.
+If, however, your goal as a small homesteader is to have a flock of chickens for both meat and eggs, there are a number of “dual-purpose” breeds in an amazing array of colors (and that lay eggs in an amazing array of colors), and a lot of these birds have the added advantage of being prone to broodiness.

-For your purposes, this is a good thing, and does not include heavy sighs, hoarding of chocolate, or tearful outbursts on the part of the hens.
+For your purposes, this is a good thing and does not include heavy sighs, hoarding of chocolate, or tearful outbursts on the part of the hens.
 Broodiness in chickens is the tendency to WANT to sit (or set) on their own eggs, with the end result being more chickens.

 Way back when, this is how chickens made more chickens.

-Black Australorps (my personal favorites), Buff Orpingtons, Rhode Island Reds, Hampshire Reds, Speckled Sussex, Barred Rocks and the Brahmas are among these dual-purpose breeds, although there are certainly others.
-These are the birds who made up the feathered backbone of the family farm—hens who laid eggs, sat on those eggs, hatched out and raised up several clutches of brand spankin’ new poultry every year.
+Black Australorps (my personal favorites), Buff Orpingtons, Rhode Island Reds, Hampshire Reds, Speckled Sussex, Barred Rocks, and the Brahmas are among these dual-purpose breeds, although there are certainly others.
+These are the birds who made up the feathered backbone of the family farm—hens who laid eggs, sat on those eggs, hatched out, and raised up several clutches of brand-spankin’ new poultry every year.
 These breeds are bulky enough (the reason they are referred to as Heavy Breeds) that the tiny roosters that get hatched out make darn good eating right before they become problematic teens.